Stexinator/dark-heresy-2e-gm-support/README.md

 # Dark Heresy 2e GM Support

+I switched to Imperium Maledictum.
+If you want to take this over shoot me a message.

 This module is meant to reduce some workload for GMs.

 At this time it can: